The Boston TV Dial: WBZ-TV

 A partnership between Westinghouse and CBS caused the company to switch all its stations to CBS affiliation in 1995.
 Early in the morning of January 2, “NBC Nightside” came to an end, followed by local news and then “CBS This Morning”, ending the longest network-station affiliation in Boston TV history.
 The NBC affiliation went to WHDH-TV 7.
 The WBZ-TV/CBS partnership was further solidified when Westinghouse bought CBS late in 1995, making WBZ-TV a CBS owned-and-operated outlet.

-In the ten years since the affiliation switch, although CBS's ratings for entertainment programs have improved significantly, WBZ-TV's local news ratings have declined precipitously, from a healthy second place in 1994 to finishing third and occasionally fourth (behind syndicated programs on WFXT) a decade later.
+In the ten years since the affiliation switch, although CBS's ratings for entertainment programs improved significantly, WBZ-TV's local news ratings declined precipitously, from a healthy second place in 1994 to finishing third and occasionally fourth (behind syndicated programs on WFXT) a decade later.
 A quick succession of brand identities for the newscasts hardly helped matters: after starting off the '90s with the long-standing “Eyewitness News”, the station adopted, and then dropped, “WBZ 4 News”, “News 4 New England”, and “WBZ News 4” (the logo of which was ridiculed by sports anchor Bob Lobel as the “Circle 4 Ranch”) before adopting the CBS national standard “CBS 4 News”.
 WBZ-TV's on-again, off-again local newscast on WSBK-TV also failed to hit the mark against established market leaders WFXT and WLVI.

 See Also